-From the 2008-2009 tax year, trusts are able to pay their provisional tax in line with when income is received.
+A trust can choose to pay their provisional tax in line with when income is received.
 This option is only available to GST-registered trusts.
 Using the ratio option, six provisional tax instalments are made based on a trust's GST turnover.